-The C-NLOPB's enabling legislation contains a provision (s.119) which prohibits the C-NLOPB from releasing confidential information obtained from companies operating in the Canada-Newfoundland and Labrador Offshore Area without the consent of the party which provided it.
+The C-NLOPB's enabling legislation, Canada-Newfoundland and Labrador Atlantic Accord Implementation Act, S.C.
+1987, c.3.
+(C-NLAAIA), contains a provision (s.119) which prohibits the C-NLOPB from releasing confidential information obtained from companies operating in the Canada-Newfoundland and Labrador Offshore Area without the consent of the party which provided it.
 The Access to Information Coordinator is diligent in dealing with access requests to ensure that the C-NLOPB's s.119 obligations are not compromised and undertakes appropriate notification or consultation with interested parties before disclosing these records.